newmanw/mage-server/docs/use_cases/feeds.md

 1. P1 requests to add a feed to the active event.
 1. The app presents a list of feeds available for the active event with brief summaries of their content.
 1. P1 selects the desired feed.
-1. The app begins fetching the feed data and presents an indication the feed data is loading.
+1. The app begins fetching the feed content and presents an indication the feed content is loading.
-1. The app indicates the feed data fetch is complete and presents the feed data.
+1. The app indicates the fetch is complete and presents the fetched content of the feed.

 #### Result
 P1 is able to view the feed content in the context of the active event.
 The content could be presented on the map and/or as a list of elements with various attributes and text, depending on the nature of the feed content.

+### 2. Modify feed parameters

+#### Summary
+A partcipant user can modify fetch parameters of a feed to customize the content as desired.

+#### Actors
+1. Participant (P1)

 ### 2. Configure new feed